 Parameter Required?
-Value self_field Yes Name of the input field that identifies each node in the hierarchy. parent_field Yes Name of the input field that identifies the direct parent of each node in the hierarchy.
+Value include_self_id No Indicates whether to include the self ID node in the generated multi_field and path_field columns.
+Valid values are false (default) and true. self_field Yes Name of the input field that identifies each node in the hierarchy. parent_field Yes Name of the input field that identifies the direct parent of each node in the hierarchy.
 For example, the Regional Manager 1 role is the parent of the Salesperson 1 role in a role hierarchy. multi_field Yes Name of the multi-value output field that contains a list of all ancestors in the hierarchy, in order from the lowest to the highest level.
 The flatten transformation creates this field and generates the list of ancestors for each node in the hierarchy.
 For example, for Salesperson 1 role, the hierarchy of ancestors is: Sales Manager 1, Regional Manager 1, Vice President 1, CEO. path_field Yes A string representation of the multi-field field, separated by backslashes.
-This output field contains the hierarchical path of all ancestors in the hierarchy, in order from the lowest to the highest level.
+This output field contains the hierarchical path of a ancestors in the hierarchy, in order from the lowest to the highe level.
 The flatten transformation creates this field and generates the ancestry path for each node in the hierarchy.
-For example, for a salesperson role in a role hierarchy, the value is: Sales Manager 1\Regional Manager 1\Vice President 1\CEO. source Yes Node in the dataflow definition file that contains the hierarchical data that you want to flatten.
+For example, fo a salesperson role in a role hierarchy, the value is: Sales Manager 1\Regional Manager 1\Vice Presiden 1\CEO. source Yes Node in the dataflow definition file that contains the hierarchical data that you want to flatten.
 This node is the input source for this transformation and it must contain the input fields mapped to self_field and parent_field.